Pedestrian zone: Japan

 Pedestrian zones in Japan are called hokōsha tengoku (歩行者天国, literally "pedestrian heaven").
 Clis Road, in Sendai, Japan, is a covered pedestrian mall, as is Hondōri in Hiroshima.
 Several major streets in Tokyo are closed to vehicles during weekends.
-One particular temporary hokōsha tengoku in Akihabara was cancelled after the Akihabara massacre in which a man rammed a truck into the pedestrian traffic and subsequently stabbed more than 12 people.
+One particular temporary hokōsha tengoku that existed in Akihabara, since 1973, was suspended for about two and a half years after the Akihabara massacre in which a man rammed a truck into the pedestrian traffic and subsequently stabbed more than 12 people.

 South Korea

 Insadong in Seoul, South Korea has a large pedestrian zone (Insadong-gil) during certain hours.

 Also in South Korea, in 2013, in the Haenggun-dong neighbourhood of Suwon, streets were closed to cars as a month-long car-free experiment while the city hosted the EcoMobility World Festival.
 Instead of cars, residents used non-motorized vehicles provided by the festival organizers.
 The experiment was not unopposed; however, on balance it was considered a success.
 Following the festival, the city embarked on discussions about adopting the practice on a permanent basis.